kenda-bot/phase-2-Bookreader-project/README.md

 # BOOK READING WEBSITE
 # Description
-This a site where readers can view a list of available books,view their details and addd them to their reading list to read later.
+This a site where readers can view a list of available books, click on a book to view its details as well as add them to their reading list to read later.
 # DEMO
 The link provided will help you navigate the [Book!T](https://kenda-bot.github.io/phase-2-Bookreader-project/) website